ibrahimhaleemkhan/exlread/README.md

 **
 The file random.xlsx included is a base file in case no other file is selected, the random file is used else a error would be given

-MORE SUPPORT COMING SOON IN NEXT RELEASE
+MORE SUPPORT COMING SOON IN THE NEXT RELEASE